getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/touchevents.md

 {% version_added 1.5.0 %}

-To track touch events with the React Native SDK you will need at least version `1.5.0` and will have to wrap your app with a `TouchEventBoundary`.
-This can be done in two ways:
+To track touch events with the React Native SDK, you will need at least version `1.5.0` and will have to wrap your app with a `TouchEventBoundary`.
+You can track touch events in two ways:

 ## Wrapping with `TouchEventBoundary`
 At the root of your app, usually `App.js`, wrap the app component with `Sentry.TouchEventBoundary`: